rxue/learning-dirary/books/Java/EE/J2EE/HeadFirstServletAndJSP2ed/README.md

 ## Review: Servlet lifecyle and API
 * The `init()` method gives servlet access to the `ServletConfig` and `ServletContext` objects, which the servlet needs to get information about the servlet configuration and the web app

+# Chapter 5: Being a webapp: attributes and listeners
+## *Init Parameters* and `ServletConfig` to the rescure
+> You can't use servlet init parameters until the servlet is initialized

+In another word, you can't call `ServletConfig.getInitParameter` inside a servlet constructor

+The only one `init` method of `HttpServlet` you need to *override* is the one with *no-arg*

 # Chapter 13: The Power of Filters: wrappers and filters
 ## Container's rule for ordering filters: